(CNN)Here's a look at the death penalty in the United States.

 The US government has executed six people since 1988 when the federal death penalty statute was reinstated.
 The first federal execution since 2003 took place in July 2020.

 According to the Criminal Justice Project of the NAACP, there are 53 women on death row in the United States as of January 1, 2020.

-Fifteen women have been executed since the reinstatement of the death penalty in 1976. (as of October 2014)
+As of January 1, 2020, 16 women have been executed since the reinstatement of the death penalty.

-Juveniles: Twenty-two individuals were executed between 1985 and 2003 for crimes committed as juveniles aged 16 and 17.
+Twenty-two individuals were executed between 1976 and 2005 for crimes committed as juveniles.

 March 1, 2005 - Roper v.
 Simmons.
-The Supreme Court rules that the execution of juveniles is unconstitutional.
-This means that 16 and 17-year-olds are ineligible for execution.
-And reverses two 1989 cases in Kentucky and Missouri.
+The Supreme Court rules that the execution of juvenile offenders is unconstitutional.

 For federal death row inmates, the president alone has the power to grant a pardon.

 1834 - Pennsylvania becomes the first state to move executions into correctional facilities, ending public executions.